 - In 1974, the Gospel of Barnabas was translated into Urdu.

 The fact is that the “Gospel of Barnabas” used by Muslims and Mirza Ghulam Ahmad is a fake.
-It is an example of Islamic tampering with Scripture (tahrif) and trying to rewrite history.

 Why does this matter?

 The Qur’an speaks about “the Gospel” (al-injīl) as a holy book sent from heaven to Jesus, which He gave to His followers (Qur’an 5:46-47; 57:27).
 Some Muslims have looked for other “gospels” that agree with the Qur’anic teaching about Jesus, since Matthew, Mark, Luke and John present a different Jesus than the Qur’an.
 No such first century sources have been found by Muslims, although they have put forward corruptions like the ones mentioned above.

 This is problematic for Islam because the Christian gospels are rooted in history.
 The Qur’an was written many centuries after Jesus and the Qur’anic Jesus is not the Jesus of history.

 An invitation to read about and believe in the real Jesus.